Stalking can consist of any type of behaviour that is persistent, unwanted and causes fear, distress or anxiety.

 What can you do?

 Support is available to you, whether you report it to the Police or not.
 There are specialist stalking support services that you can contact and get advice, information and support from.
-You can find them here.
+You can see the details of these services to the right of this page or using the search bar at the top.

-If you want to report it to the Police, you can do this by calling 101, attending your local police station or reporting it online here.
+If you want to report it to the Police, you can do this by calling 101, attending your local police station or through the report online form.

 Remember, if you are in danger or if it is an emergency please call 999.

-You can also take foward action through civil law courts by obtaining an injunction.
+You can take forward action through civil law courts by applying for an injunction.
 This is an order from a court that the person stops doing the acts that amount to stalking or harassment.

 You do have to pay for civil proceedings, including court costs and the cost of any lawyer you instruct.